ntanej3/IS590DT/README.md

 # IS590DT
-Special workshops on data mining by TA Yingjun.
+## Special workshops on data mining by TA Yingjun.
+## Series schedule
  - 09/25 DT inclass tutorial and assignment 4.
  - 10/11 Lab session on Linear Regression model.
  - 10/18 lab session on EM/LDA + brief intro to ml algorithms.